keavenymalachy/MultiSelectCheckBoxPCF/README.md

 ## How to install

-💻 Please visit the Release page at the following link to install:
+💻 Please visit the Release page at the following link to download and install: https://github.com/keavenymalachy/keavenymalachy/releases/tag/Release